grimmer0125/alphago-zero-tictactoe-js/README.md

-# AlphaGo Zero Tictactoe Js
+# AlphaGo Zero Tictactoe JS

 Try it: https://grimmer.io/alphago-zero-tictactoe-js/.
 Google DeepMind AlphaGo uses enhancement learning and the algorithm is a composite of